kobotoolbox/docs/source/hxl.md

     ![image](/images/hxl/xml_values.gif)

 3. Once you have exported and downloaded the data to your computer, open up the XLS file to see your HXL tags.
-It's okay to have KoBo metadata that doesn't have HXL hashtags.
+It's okay to have Kobo metadata that doesn't have HXL hashtags.

     ![image](/images/hxl/xls_affected.jpg)